 Magisk is a mod developed by XDA developer topjohnwu which is the Systemless interface to support different systemless mods.
 The Magisk mod is able to go around SafeNet API which is used in Pokemon Go app.
 It needs to be installed from a custom recovery and you’ll need a device with an unlocked bootloader with stock system/boot.
 If you can’t do back to stock completely, you can remove root and Xposed from your device.
 I have rooted my device using SuperSU, so the procedure will use the SuperSU app to demonstrate how to unroot.
 Based on how you rooted your device, the procedure might differ a bit.
 So, be sure to remove root and Xposed completely from your device to use Pokemon Go on rooted Android devices.

-- Now it’s time to dispose the Xposed from your device.
+- Now it’s time to dispose of the Xposed from your device.
 Go to Official Xposed Uninstaller Page and download the uninstaller file compatible with your device.
 Reboot your device to recovery menu (Google it if you don’t know) and flash the Xposed Uninstaller by selecting Install option from custom recovery and clear cache/Dalvik cache.
-For detailed flashing instructions, click here.

 - Reboot the device once the Xposed uninstaller is flashed.
-Check the app drawer to make sure root and Xposed installer are uninstalled from your device completely.
+Check the app drawer to make sure root and Xposed installer is uninstalled from your device completely.

 - Install Magisk Manager v1.2 on your device.

 - Open the Magisk Manager and turn off root whenever you want to play Pokemon Go on your device.
 Enable root once you’re done catching Pokemon.

 Yay!!! now we can enjoy Pokemon Go on our rooted devices without any issue.
 Hope Niantic doesn’t block this method as well.

 Read next: How to Track Stolen Android Devices